 For example, when I shared on Facebook that I loved the movie The Way (2010, by Emilio Estevez, featuring his father Martin Sheen), many of my “friends” commented that they also liked the movie and recommended other movies like it.
 I became inspired to include a list of favorite adventure movies in my newsletter, and asked readers to reply with their favorites.
 More subscribers replied than any e-mail I’ve ever sent!
 I noticed it was also shared more than any other emails.
 (I included social media share buttons at the bottom of the e-mail, and specifically asked readers to share.)

 I got a lot of new subscribers from that email because of all the sharing, which translates into more future direct marketing opportunities for my next travel memoir.

 Write about your personal life.
 This does not necessarily have to include your “private” life.
 Do you do yoga or like to garden, or is World of Warcraft your guilty pleasure?
 I write about motorcycle adventure travel, but I have gained fans by posting words and pictures about my love for yoga, paddleboarding, gardening, and my forays into veganism and meditation.

 Tools to Help You Manage

-I have used a few different tools to make it easier.
+I have used a few different tools to make it posting easier.
 For example, Bitly provides an extension for my browser that lets me share any web page with fans on Twitter and Facebook in just one click of the little “b” button at the top of my browser.
-Here’s what it looks like.

 Whenever I come across something that will be of interest to authors who are self-publishing, I send a tweet to my @selfpubbootcamp followers.
 Something on travel writing?
 To @carlaking followers and also to my Facebook page, with a longer note.